WieseChristoph/smp-utils/README.md

 deathInventory:
   # Whether to be able to view the inventory from before your or another player's death.
   enabled: true
+home:
+  # Weather to be able to teleport yourself to your respawn point.
+  enabled: true
+  # Delay before a player is teleported.
+The teleport will be canceled if the player moves or is attacked during this timeframe.
+  teleportDelaySeconds: 5
 ```